bedangSen/VoiceSens/README.md

  <a href="https://imgur.com/JuokbKe"><img src="https://i.imgur.com/JuokbKe.gif" title="source: imgur.com" /></a>
 </p>

+<br><br>

+ The first thing that you see when you open the web page are two options:
+ 1. Enroll a new user
+ 1. Authenticate an existing user

 #### 2. Enrollment Page

 <p align="center">
  <a href="https://imgur.com/61CsyWO"><img src="https://i.imgur.com/61CsyWO.gif" title="source: imgur.com" /></a>
 </p>

+<br><br>

+If you haven't created a voice sample, the first step is to create an account and enroll your voice samples.
+The model then generates a voice print on the voice samples provided.

 #### 3. Authentication Page